junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "I thought you said you're gonna apologize to him!
 Not, you know, trigger him even worse!"
 Sam grumbles, not really accusing but it certainly sounds like one to Dean's ears.

 "I did!"
 Dean glares at his brother, shifting his feet uneasily.
 "Sort of, I think.
 He has wings!
-What can I do to stop him flying around?
+What can I do to stop him from flying around?
 Not like I can fly with him, am I?"

 Sam shakes his head disapprovingly.

 "Can you tell me where we are and what happened?"
 The ancient Pompeii man asks politely.

-They are so focused on their problem they'd even forget that mysteriously dropped family are probably still having some jet lag for a two-thousand-year fast forward flight.
+They are so focused on their problem they'd even forget that mysteriously dropped family is probably still having some jet lag for a two-thousand-year fast-forward flight.

 Sam takes the burden of showing them a warm welcome from 2012 -- as "warm" as they can manage, anyway.